 Mark holds a BA in English and Creative Writing from the University of Michigan, and an MA in Latin American Studies from Stanford University.
 He was involved with the founding of the Red Poppy Art House in San Francisco.
 More on Mark...

 Tina Escaja, Vice Presidenta

 Tina is a dynamic creative writer and scholar from Zamora, Spain.
 She has published extensively on gender and 20th/21st Latin American poetry and fiction.
-Her last book of poetry, Caida Libre (2004), won the Premio Hispanoamericano Dulce María Loynaz.
-She also works with experimental and multimedia works, including hypertext, and has displayed her art internationally.
+Her last book of poetry, Caida Libre won the Premio Hispanoamericano Dulce María Loynaz.
+A bilingual edition, translated into English by Mark, was published by Fomite Press in 2015 (available on Amazon or you can go indie and buy it through us, with the proceeds going to help further our projects.
+Click here for more info.
+Tina also works with experimental and multimedia works, including hypertext, and has displayed her art internationally.
 Tina is currently Professor of Spanish Literature and Director of Latin American Studies at the University of Vermont, where she is also a member of the Film Studies Faculty.
 As she says, " Poetry must tear open, articulate the pain of the tremendous senselessness of human existence.

 Words and beauty ought to serve to fill this void.
 Denunciation and artfulness, a jump from a

 precarious parachute, technology and alienation in service of

 ourselves and the people.
 I subscribe to this minimum responsibility that I undertake completely.
 Poetry is a risk and an exercise in salvation

 that has to be done."
 More on Tina...